mn3m0nic/ffts/shell/bash-justrun/README.md

-BASH-Justrun - is a simple almost pure BASH programming script library than can add parallel working into your almost any working script.
+BASH-Justrun - is a simple almost pure BASH programming script library than can add parallel command running into your script.

 Differences between others solutions are:

   * It's simple to read and understand (If you know BASH of course :) )
-  * There is no need to install any other binaries like GNU parallel or make;
+  * There is no need to install any other binaries like [GNU parallel](http://www.gnu.org/software/parallel/) or [make](https://www.gnu.org/software/make/);
-  * It use [buildin shell job control](http://www.tldp.org/LDP/abs/html/x9644.html) to start new processes in background and watch them work;
+  * Script library use [buildin shell job control](http://www.tldp.org/LDP/abs/html/x9644.html) to start new processes in background and watch how them work, count them and keeps everytime running CONC number of processes;
   * Library and your code can be simply combinded in standalone one solid script file or it can be used as separated parts (Library and YOUR code independed);
   * It can control how much processed running in same time using local CONC (concurrent) varilable;

 Versions
 ========
-All code provided without any waranty "AS IS" under GPL v2 license.
+All code provided without any warranty "AS IS" under GPL v2 license.

 Authors: Nick Void https://github.com/mn3m0nic in 2015-2016.